J2Ski India J2Ski logo

 12

-Light snow at altitude first, cloudy then rain showers, light snow at altitude later.
+Light snow first, clear spells then rain showers, cloudy later.

 Forecast times for Annecy Mountains are in Paris (Europe/Paris) time zone.